-How to Apply VBA PasteSpecial and Keep Source Formatting in Excel
+How to Use VBA PasteSpecial to Keep Source Formatting in Excel

 However, there are situations when we want to duplicate more than simply text.
-We can copy all of Excel’s capabilities of them, such as conditional formatting, validation of data, data-type formatting, and aesthetic features like borders and cell colors.
+We can copy all of Excel’s capabilities, such as conditional formatting, validation of data, data-type formatting, and aesthetic features like borders and cell colors.
 Perhaps you admire your coworker’s color scheme but require static data, or perhaps the formulas are fantastic but you dislike the color scheme.
 In this tutorial.
-We’ll show the VBA PasteSpecial and keep source formatting in Excel.
+We’ll show the VBA PasteSpecial and keep the source formatting in Excel.

-4 Easy Examples to Apply VBA PasteSpecial and Keep Source Formatting in Excel
+How to Apply VBA PasteSpecial and Keep Source Formatting in Excel: 4 Easy Examples

 We’ll demonstrate four examples of how to use the paste special in VBA while retaining the source format in the sections below.
 Here is a sample data set that we will use to copy and paste.